sendinblue/APIv3-ruby-library/docs/SMSCampaignsApi.md

 # **get_sms_campaigns**
 > GetSmsCampaigns get_sms_campaigns(opts)

-Returns the informations for all your created SMS campaigns
+Returns the information for all your created SMS campaigns

 ### Example
 ```ruby